MLanguage/mlang/README.md

 [![Documentation deployed](https://img.shields.io/badge/Developper%20documentation-deployed-GREEN.svg)](https://mlanguage.github.io/mlang/mlang/index.html)

-The M language has been invented by the French Direction Générale des Finances Publiques (DGFiP), equivalent to the IRS, to transcribe the tax code into machine-readable instructions.
+The M language has been invented by the French Direction Générale des Finances Publiques (DGFiP) to transcribe the tax code into machine-readable instructions.
 It is a small Domain Specific Language based on variable declarations and arithmetic operations.
 This work is based on a retro-engineering of the syntax and the semantics of M, from the codebase previously released by the DGFiP on